- Children from Reception to Year 2 are taking part in a national programme this year, called Mastering Number, in partnership with the NCETM.

 Why do we use this approach?

-Our approach is developed from mastery teaching approaches and pedagogy used by Singapore and other high performing Asian countries.
-This has produced a high level of achievement for these nations.
+Our approach is developed from mastery teaching approaches and pedagogy used by Singapore and other high performing territories.
+This has produced a high level of achievement for these areas.
 Singapore ranks first globally for achievement in Mathematics and has been within the top 5 nations since 1995.
 This is true for learners of all abilities, as the graph below demonstrates.

 Our approach is also based on empirical research and sound educational theory.
 We have followed advice from theorists who are widely considered experts in maths education such as Jerome Bruner, Richard Skemp, Lev Vygotsky and Zoltan Dienes.